frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 And so, the nail wiggled itself loose from the two planks, and it rolled down the ceiling and the roof, and it fell into a gravel path that was beside the cathedral.
 But then it began to rain and because of the rain and the force of the rain, the two planks became a bit loose, because the nail was no longer there.

 The water began to seep in through the roof and the water began to run down the walls of the cathedral.
-It began to run onto the mural\'s paintings, and it began to wash them away, and so they got a bit destroyed.
+It began to run onto the mural\'s paintings and it began to wash them away, and so they got a bit destroyed.

 Meanwhile, the nail had fallen down off the roof onto this gravel pathway.
 People were walking along the gravel path and the nail got more and more driven into the ground, into the mud beneath the gravel.